kasper-piskorski/docs/pages/documentation/4-migration/CSV-migration.md

     if (ne Description null) do { has description <Description>};
 ```

-This template will create a `car` entity for each row.
+The template will create a `car` entity for each row.
 It will attach `year` and `price` resources to each of these entities.
 If the `description` resource is present in the data, it will attach the approriate `description` to the `car`.

 The template is applied to each row, and the resulting Graql statement, if printed out, looks like: